cschroe/cschroe.github.io/_pages/about.md

 <img src="{{site.url}}/images/SCH01746.jpeg" width="300" align="left" style="display: block; margin-right: 50px;" />

-I am an Economist Graduate Programme Participant at the European Central Bank.
+I am an Economist in the Directorate General Economics at the European Central Bank.

 I hold a PhD in Economics from the Stockholm School of Economics.
 My research interests are broadly within the fields of labour economics, climate, and applied macroeconomics.